 HI I’M DANIELLE NUHFER AND I HELP TEACHERS REDUCE STRESS AND BURNOUT WHILE FINDING AND SUSTAINING BALANCE AND WELLNESS INSIDE AND OUTSIDE THE CLASSROOM.

-Using mindfulness exercises, habit creation, goal setting, and self-care practices, Teaching Well is here to help teachers and their students cultivate a greater sense of well-being.
+Through mindfulness, self-care, strength finding, and compassion practices, Teaching Well is here to help teachers and their students cultivate a greater sense of well-being.

 Through learning how to positively manage stress; find work-life balance; and collectively meet the needs of our students, families and ourselves, we will lessen teacher burnout and increase classroom job satisfaction.